 The most devastating harm happens to the lungs, as they burn from the inside out, the tissue dissolving as the victim inhales.
 With prolonged exposure in high quantities, a victim perishes from the inability to breathe.
 Once someone breathes in enough of this gas, it can cause a very painful demise in as little as minutes.

 Russian Soldiers Reportedly Covered Their Faces With Urine-Soaked Rags

-When the cloud of gas spread, men rushed to find anything they could to keep from inhaling the deadly substance.
-At first, they may have used water-soaked cloths - as other Allied armies had done in the case of a surprise gas attack - and items of clothing, but they were short on water because they were under siege for so long.
+When the cloud of gas spread, men rushed to find anything they could to keep from inhaling the toxic substance.
+At first, they may have used water-soaked cloths - as other Allied armies had done in the case of a surprise gas strike - and items of clothing, but they were short on water because they were under siege for so long.
 It left them with few options, and according to some sources, they soon began soaking their undershirts in urine to make improvised breathing masks.

 Some Russian Soldiers Coughed Up Pieces Of Their Own Lungs As They Fought

 Blood drenched the Russian and Polish soldiers' uniforms.
 Urine-soaked rags covered their faces as they coughed up gory bits.
 The mixture of chlorine and bromine gas started to melt away their flesh, destroy their eyes, and dissolve their lungs.

 The German soldiers thought they would be entering a nearly lifeless area, but instead, they met men foaming at the mouth and spitting up chunks of their own lungs.
 The chemical burns ate the soldiers from the inside out, and to the Germans, it looked like they were about to battle the undead.